kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 `Install docker-compose <https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04>`_ (Follow Step 1 only for successful docker-compose installation)

 After installing docker and docker-compose you can follow this link to setup Kytos with MongoDB: `Kytos-MongoDB <https://github.com/kytos-ng/kytos#how-to-use-with-mongodb>`_

+..
+NOTE:: MongoDB 5.0+ requires a CPU that supports AVX instructions.

+    Also, if you're running VirtualBox on Windows as host and a Ubuntu guest you'll need to disable Hyper-V:
+    Find the Command Prompt icon, right click it and choose Run As Administrator.
+    Enter this command: bcdedit /set hypervisorlaunchtype off.
+    Some report this command was needed also: DISM /Online /Disable-Feature:Microsoft-Hyper-V.
+    Reboot.

 of_core, flow_manager, topology, of_lldp, of_l2ls: